Terms of reference of the Legal Aid Ontario Advisory Committees

 Additional LAO staff may be invited to committee meetings to perform a supporting role, such as making a presentation or responding to questions on particular issues, but they do not participate as committee members.

 If operational issues are raised at meetings, LAO staff attending the meetings will direct these issues to the appropriate staff for resolution.
 The resolution of operational issues is not the responsibility of the LAO Board.

-Advisory committees should meet in person at least twice per year, in the spring and fall, so that their input can be considered within LAO’s business planning process.
-Spring meetings will be used to inform the environmental scanning process and fall meetings will be used to seek input on draft business planning priorities and initiatives.
+Advisory committees should meet in person at least twice per year, ideally in the Spring and Fall.
+The schedule permits their input to be considered within LAO’s business planning process.
+Spring meetings may inform the environmental scanning process and Fall meetings may provide input on draft business planning priorities and initiatives.
 Advisory committees may meet more frequently if the Chair believes that it is warranted.
 Additional meetings can be held by way of telephone or video conferencing.